Hi everyone. My name is Rob Wierzbowski, and I'm looking for my next role.

 You work sustainably.
 You have the maturity to avoid crunches and overwork, and allow your employees the time off they need to maintain health and positivity.

 You have women and people of color in senior and leadership roles.
-The company I contribute to must look like the world I live in.
+The company I work for has to look like the world I live in.

 You offer compensation and benefits at a competitive rate.
-Salary, 401k, insurance, and time off are especially important to me, although total comp makes up for the sum of its parts.
+Salary, 401k match, insurance, and time off are especially important to me, although total comp makes up for the sum of its parts.

-The following would make us a poor match.
-If you have these attributes it’s best to seek another candidate.
+The following could make us a poor match.
+If these describe you, another candidate may be a better fit.

 You're focused on military, government, blockchain, Web3, or EdTech products.

-You don’t staff frontend focused engineers, or respect, promote, and compensate them at the same rate as backend focused engineers.
+You don’t value and staff frontend-focused engineers.
 The frontend space is deep, and a staff of experts is required to build an industry leading product.

-You expect my role to be on call more than once every quarter, outside of business hours, or for products I do not have day-to-day responsibility for.
+You expect my role to be on call more than once every quarter, especially for products I don't have day-to-day responsibility for.

 A note on interviews

 The interview process is a reflection of company culture.
-I look for interviews that allow me to communicate my expertise in leadership, architecture, and technology.
-I love an interview where we talk about the organizational why and technical how of a feature set, pair on existing codebases, or use whiteboards and dialog to explore architecture and ways of working.
-Take home coding exercises where I can fully consider the requirements and edges of a prompt are also effective.
+I look for interviews that allow me to communicate my expertise in leadership, problem solving, and technology.
+I love an interview where we talk about the organizational why and technical how of a feature set, pair on existing codebases, or use whiteboards and conversation to explore architecture and ways of working.
+Take home coding exercises where I can fully consider the requirements and edges of a prompt are especially effective.

-Because of the breadth of responsibilities at my level, Leetcode and speed focused exercises aren't an effective way to uncover what I bring to a company.
-If this is a step in your interview process I suggest we replace it with a deeper technical discussion or pairing exercise.
-I don't participate in technical interviews that are unrelated to the role (e.g., algorithm quizzes); these tend to be cultural and socioeconomic filters instead of an investigation of a candidate's pertinent skills, and are harmful to our profession.
+Because of the breadth of responsibilities I've had over the past few years, Leetcode and speed focused exercises aren't an effective way for me to display what I bring to a company.
+If this is a step in your interview process I propose we replace it with a pairing or take home exercise where I can communicate the whys as well as hows, and deliver more realistic code than a rushed first draft.
+As a rule, I don't participate in technical interviews that are unrelated to the role (e.g., algorithm quizzes); these tend to be cultural and socioeconomic filters instead of a test of a candidate's relevant skills, and are harmful to our profession.

 Thanks for reading.
-If you think we could be a good match, go ahead and send me a mail at firstname.lastname@example.org.
+If you think we could be a good match, let's chat more: email@example.com.
 Looking forward to hearing from you 👋🏼.